Frequently Asked Questions

 PREPARING FOR PAE

 What is a Varicocele?
-A varicocele is an abnormal enlargement of the veins in the scrotom.
-These veins have one way valves that nromally prevent blood from backing up into the scrotum.
-When these valves are abnormal then the veins in the scrotum can become enlarged, uncomfortable and disfigured.
+A varicocele is an abnormal enlargement of the veins in the scrotum.
+These veins have one-way valves that normally prevent blood from backing up into the scrotum.
+When these valves are abnormal, then the veins in the scrotum can become enlarged, uncomfortable and disfigured.

-If someone tells you that you need surgery be sure to discuss treatment with an iterventiomal radiologist (IR Doctor).
-If they don’t let you see an IR doctor, then go elsewhere!
+If someone tells you that you need surgery, be sure to discuss treatment with an interventional radiologist (IR Doctor).
+If they don’t let you see an IR doctor, go elsewhere.
 Surgery is more invasive and less successful.